 Get introduced to an ancient Indian technique where one twisted cord passes through another, splitting the latter to create beautiful patterns.
 Ply-split braiding is the resilient art of Northwestern India (predominantly, Rajasthan & Gujarat) through which elaborate camel girths and other animal regalia are created using hand-spun goat hair, wool, or cotton.

 Be all ears for tales of the art’s origins and journey from none other than the last master of the technique – Erroll Nelson Pires.
 Orient yourself with the basic techniques of Plain Oblique Twining (POT) and Single-Course Oblique Twining (SCOT) to create sample keychains.
+Also learn the 8-strand square braiding technqiue.
 Experience the power of a hands-on art as you lock & interlock one twisted cord through another in a meditative 2-day workshop.

 Admire original samples of camel belts on display and embark on a journey of appreciation as this traditional art weaves its way into contemporary products like garments, neckwear, bags, home decor, baskets, sculptures, and more.

 For eager hands & inquisitive minds yearning to acquire a new skill

 For designers wanting to integrate a vanishing traditional textile technique into their portfolios

 Get introduced to a disappearing traditional art from none other than the last living master & his successor

 Experience an introspective tranquility as hands shift base from electronic devices to simple tools

 Integrate insights about ply-split techniques, varieties of yarn, product ideas, etc. into your work

 1. What resources do I need to bring for this class?